Watermans Arts Centre

 Watermans Art Centre is a combined arts centre.
 It is located in Brentford, England alongside the banks of the River Thames overlooking Kew Gardens in West London, England.

 It includes a 239-seat theatre, a 125-seat cinema two galleries and two studio spaces.

+On 20 March 2024 it was announced that the current centre would close on 11 April 2024, with no immediate replacement.

 History

 Building

 Built on the site of gas works, Watermans Arts Centre was in planning for 15 years.
 A trust was put in place in 1975 and there was a fundraising drive.
-The Hounslow Arts Trust managed to raise around £150,000 but it was not enough to build the centre.
+The Watermans Arts Trust managed to raise around £150,000 but it was not enough to build the centre.
 A planning deal was made with the developer of offices adjoining the current site which, along with the Trust's money, paid for the construction.
 It took about three years to build and cost about £2m.
 The building was designed by the architectural firm Oscar Garry & Partners.
 The original building contained a theatre, cinema, and gallery.
 The two studios are a later addition.
 John Baraldi was the first director of the arts centre.